 Incidental Minds is a game studio that creates meaningful yet entertaining games and gamified software.
 Commercial games from their production are based on socially beneficial topics, such as homelessness, misinformation, global warming, ecology, but also physics.
 Since they contain positively oriented values for society, they can not only entertain the player but also teach something through the game experience.

-After the graduation, the founder of the game studio, Boris Brnčal, fully devotes himself to his work.
-As he has started other projects and collaborations, he sees the Escalator as an opportunity that can help him to properly direct the runaway train.
-“I would like to learn how to efficiently organize the process on multiple projects.
-It is an opportunity for me to improve in systematic project management, fundraising and learn more about community management and audience targeting.
+After graduation, the founder of the game studio, Boris Brnčal, fully devotes himself to his work.
+As he has started other projects and collaborations, he sees the Escalator as an opportunity that can help him properly direct the runaway train.
+“I would like to learn how to efficiently organize the process across multiple projects.
+It is an opportunity for me to improve in systematic project management, fundraising, and learn more about community management and audience targeting.
 As I am primarily a creative person, I also want to improve in finance and administration,” says Boris.

 Trenčín 2026, Trenčín